barebox/barebox/Documentation/user/bootchooser.rst

 The *bootchooser* works on abstract boot targets, each with a set of properties and implements an algorithm which selects the highest priority target to boot.

+To make the *bootchooser* work requires a fixed set of configuration parameters and a storage backend for saving status information.
+Currently supported storage backends are either nv variables or the barebox *state* framework.

 Bootchooser Targets
 -------------------